 Refused to answer your ringing phone, then spent 20 minutes Googling the number that called you in a bid to find out who they were, and what they might have wanted.

 Spent the day driving to four different post offices (Three of which are nowhere near your house), just because you have a ton of parcels to post, and you don’t want to be That Person standing at the post office queue for 30 minutes while a huge line develops behind you.

 Waited until the street was empty before leaving the house, to minimise the chances of having to interact with anyone.

-Avoided going into that shop I want to buy something from, because I know the sales assistant is going to pounce the second I walk through the door, and, honestly, I just want to grab the thing I need to buy and leave, with the absolute minimum of fuss.
+Avoided going into that shop you want to buy something from, because you know the sales assistant is going to pounce the second you walk through the door, and, honestly, you just want to grab the thing I need to buy and leave, with the absolute minimum of fuss.
 (YES, LUSH, I’M LOOKING AT YOU, HERE…)

-Bought something I didn’t need just because the sales assistant was SO NICE.
+Bought something you didn’t need just because the sales assistant was SO NICE.

-OK, your turn: what kind of things have YOU done, purely because you’re awkward?
+OK, your turn: what kind of things have YOU done, purely because you’re socially awkward?